sbkrogers/agile-2017/PITCHME.md

 ### Reasons and excuses
 1. Don't have training on how to write good user stories
-2. Don't know what our velicity is
+2. Don't know what our velocity is
 3. Everyone knows what done means
 4. How do you present an API?